martinalvo/EECE2140FinalProject/README.md

 For all contributions to this project made by a non-collaborator, use the following steps.
 Collaborations are always welcome.

-1. Fork the Project
+1. Fork the project
-2. Create the Branch
+2. Create the branch
    ```sh
     git checkout -b BRANCHNAME
    ```
-3. Commit your Changes
+3. Add and commit your changes
    ```sh
     git commit -m 'FEATURE ADDED'
    ```